What are Asset Protection Trusts and why do I need to be wary of these?

 Trusts are created for different reasons and in many different ways.
 Trusts are also often used to provide for disabled people in estate planning and in will writing.

-However, sometimes it is necessary to remove an asset in the trust.
+However, sometimes it is necessary to remove a trustee for the trust.
 This can be an individual or a Trust Corporation.
 A trustee may be lay, which means non-professional, or professional.
 If they are professional, they are likely to charge for carrying out their role.
 They can make decisions about the assets in the trust.
-Unless they are also the beneficiary of the trust, they have no right to enjoy or benefit from the property or assets in the trust.’.
+Unless they are also the beneficiary of the trust, they have no right to enjoy or benefit from the property or assets in the trust.
 This could be when:

 • A trustee acts improperly;